Skip to main content

 Frequently Asked Questions

-• Stearns Bank offers its Salaam Banking program nationwide with an independent Shariah Supervisory Board.
+• Stearns Bank offers its Salaam Banking program with FDIC-insured, interest-free accounts available nationwide and oversight from an independent Shariah Supervisory Board.

-• University Islamic Financial (UIF) provides AAOIFI-certified halal deposit accounts across 32 states.
+• University Islamic Financial (UIF) is the first and only exclusively Shariah-compliant bank in the U.S. — AAOIFI-certified with halal checking and savings accounts across 32 states.

 Sources and review process